kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-09-expose-workloads-multiple-namespaces.md

    ```
    >**NOTE:** `DOMAIN_NAME` is the domain that you own, for example, api.mydomain.com.
 If you don't want to use your custom domain, replace `DOMAIN_NAME` with a Kyma domain and `$NAMESPACE/httpbin-gateway` with Kyma's default Gateway `kyma-system/kyma-gateway`

-3. Expose the HttpBin service and the Function service by creating an APIRule CR in their respective Namespaces.
+3. Expose the HttpBin and Function services in their respective Namespaces by creating an APIRule CR which is in its own namespace.
 Run:

    ```bash
    cat <<EOF | kubectl apply -f -